2023-24 APPLICATIONS ARE NOW CLOSED

 When and how often do Lectors work?

 Lectors are appointed quarterly, and LRS is offered every quarter of the academic year.
 In Winter and Spring, the course is offered for both graduates and undergraduates, so more sections are available.
 In Summer, fewer sections are offered, and in Autumn, only graduate students may register, which also reduces the number of available sections.
-Since trained lectors are eligible to work as Writing Interns, we encourage them to consider doing so in the Autumn, when there are fewer LRS sections but many Humanities Core sections available.

 Once you’ve been accepted and completed training, your position will be renewable indefinitely pending satisfactory job performance, as well as pending section availability.
 We send out a work survey before each academic quarter asking if you are available to teach, until you tell us otherwise.